 Figure 6.X.2-1: high-level procedure for Paging in last known TA

 1. In the case of satellite access, before sending the UE Context Release Command message to the RAN, the AMF may initiate the Location Reporting procedure to ask for the last known location of the UE.
 The RAN provides all broadcast TAIs for the selected PLMN to the AMF as part of the ULI.
 The RAN also reports the TA where the UE is geographically located if this TA can be determined.
+The RAN may also report the coverage information (e.g. ephemeris data) to the AMF in Location Reporting procedure.